em1lyw4ng/em1lyw4ng/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-i'm a soon-to-be computer science graduate, currently based out of los angeles-ish and born in new york city-ish.
+hi, i'm a recent computer science graduate!

 most of my experience is with mobile development (iOS), but i'm looking to branch out to different roles and domains 🏕.

 i like to crochet, hang out with my cat, spend some time outdoors, or watch a lot of food-related content.

-🌱 now:
-* learning fun programming stuff by building fun programming stuff

 most of my projects done through school can be found [here](https://github.com/ecwa2020), but personally motivated shenanigans are hosted here.